-The Actors view provides an indication of the status of each Actor defined in the Configuration Utility and any currently Requests.
-This view is displayed by selecting Actors in the Home tab.
+The Actors view provides an indication of the status of each Actor defined in the Configuration Utility and any current Requests.
+This view is displayed by selecting Actors on the Dashboard.

 Selecting one of the Actors will display the currently running request on that Actor in the window below it.
-If the DIVA Core cannot establish a connection to an Actor, it is displayed as Off.
-Right-clicking on an Actor displays that Actor's configuration.
+If the DIVA Core cannot establish a connection to an Actor, it is displayed as Offline.
+Click an Actor Panel, or access the menu from the vertical dots to display that Actor's Properties page.